-According to a report by John Hopkins University, more than 70% of breast cancer survivors who choose not to have a breast reconstruction at the time of their mastectomy don’t realize they have the opportunity to reconstruct their breast or breasts at a later date and time.
-Every year, Dr. Comizio helps New Jersey women with delayed breast reconstruction, helping them to finally recover the womanly silhouette they’ve desired for months, or perhaps even years after their mastectomy.
-A procedure that is covered by health insurance, breast reconstruction can help boost a cancer survivor’s self-esteem and sense of self-image.
+According to a report by John Hopkins University, more than 70% of breast cancer survivors who choose not to have a breast reconstruction at the time of their mastectomy do not realize they can reconstruct their breast or breasts in the future.
+Dr. Comizio works with many patients who have delayed breast reconstruction, helping them regain the figure they have waited months for, or years, after a mastectomy.
+Breast reconstruction, which is covered by health insurance, can help a breast cancer survivor boost their self-esteem and self-image.

-What many breast mastectomy patients don’t realize is, even if it’s been years since your natural breast or breasts were removed, you are likely still a candidate for delayed breast reconstruction.
-Read on as we discuss the three breast reconstruction surgery options for breast cancer survivors – breast reduction or breast lift for symmetry, implant-based breast reconstruction, and tissue-based breast reconstruction.
+A delayed breast reconstruction is possible, regardless of the number of years since natural breast was removed.
+There are three breast reconstruction surgery options for breast cancer survivors – breast reduction or breast lift for symmetry, implant-based breast reconstruction, and tissue-based breast reconstruction.

 Breast Reduction or Breast Lift for Symmetry

-New Jersey women who have had previous lumpectomy or mastectomy on one breast may have never considered the possibility of having the unaffected side changed to improve their symmetry.
-A breast reduction and lift on the breast not involved with cancer in many instances is an excellent way to improve a New Jersey breast cancer survivor’s ability to wear clothing more comfortably and improve their self esteem.
-Symmetry surgery is covered by health insurance.
-Symmetry surgery is done as an outpatient and does not involve or distort the side of the body that had the breast cancer.
-Reducing asymmetry also may improve any neck or shoulder discomfort from having an uneven pull along the shoulders from the bra straps.
-Symmetry surgery even can reduce the risk of cancer in the uninvolved breast and may make breast exams easier by having less tissue thickness.
-Symmetry surgery can definitely lead to a lighter breast prosthesis in a women who has had a mastectomy without reconstruction by enabling her to wear a smaller prosthesis to match the reduced breast on the other side.
+Women who have had a previous lumpectomy or mastectomy on one breast may have never considered the possibility of having the unaffected side changed to improve symmetry.
+This is possible through a breast reduction or breast lift, or a combination of the two.
+In many instances, a breast reduction and lift on the non-cancerous breast is an excellent way to improve the symmetry between breasts.
+Symmetry surgery is covered by health insurance and is done as an outpatient procedure.
+It does not involve or distort the side of the body that had the breast cancer and can help in matching the volume and size of both breasts.
+It may also improve any neck or shoulder discomfort from having an uneven pull along the shoulders from the bra straps.
+Symmetry surgery with reduction can even reduce the risk of cancer in the healthy breast and may make breast exams easier with less tissue to examine.
+This type of surgery is a way for women to more easily match a breast prosthesis or a previous reconstruction on the other breast.

 Tissue-based Breast Reconstruction

-Many mastectomy patients have never considered getting plastic surgery prior to their breast cancer diagnosis.
-Many New Jersey women who have chosen to delay breast reconstruction like the option of having their breasts reconstructed using their body’s own natural tissue.
-With a tissue-based breast reconstruction, skin, blood vessels, and tissue are moved from one area of your body – typically your abdomen or back – and then used to form a breast.
+A mastectomy patient may never have considered plastic surgery prior to a breast cancer diagnosis.
+There are more natural options.
+Women who have chosen to delay breast reconstruction may feel more comfortable using their body’s own natural tissue.
+A tissue-based breast reconstruction utilizes skin, blood vessels, and tissue from one area of the body – typically the abdomen or back – to fill out and form a breast.

 Implant-based Breast Reconstruction

-Some New Jersey breast cancer survivors choose to forgo tissue-based breast reconstruction and have their breasts reconstructed with silicone or saline breast implants.
+Some breast cancer survivors choose to forgo tissue-based breast reconstruction and have their breasts reconstructed with silicone or saline breast implants.
 This procedure is very different from a typical cosmetic breast augmentation.
-With a delayed implant-based breast reconstruction, tissue expanders are placed under the skin and subcutaneous tissue, then inflated postoperatively.
+A delayed implant-based breast reconstruction will include tissue expanders that are placed under the skin and subcutaneous tissue, then inflated post-operatively.
 After the remaining breast skin has sufficiently stretched, silicone or saline implants are placed.

-Delayed implant-based breast reconstruction is not for every New Jersey women who has gone through breast cancer treatment.
-If you have had radiation or multiple scars on your breast, the expander may not produce the breast size and shape you are looking to achieve.
+Delayed implant-based breast reconstruction is not for anyone.
+If a patient has had radiation or multiple scars on their breast, the expander may not produce the breast size and shape they are looking to achieve.